 - Allow you to recover attorneys’ fees.
 The American legal system generally does not permit the injured party to recover attorneys’ fees.
 Unfortunately, it is often too expensive to sue the other party.
 With an indemnification clause, you can recover attorneys’ fees incurred when an indemnifiable event occurs.
 This makes it worth the time and effort to claim what is rightfully your.
 It is also an incentive for the other party to pay rather than litigate.

 Include these terms in your indemnification clause:

-- The parties protected (often not just the parties to the contract, but extended to others, such as customers or boards of directors),
+- The parties protected (often not just the parties to the contract, but others, such as customers or boards of directors).

-- Whether indmenification expenses are capped or subject to a minimum threshold, and
+- Whether indemnification expenses are capped or subject to a minimum threshold.

 - Whether a party must obtain the consent of the other party to settle the matter.

 Unfortunately, too many attorneys act as scriveners (a fancy word for “copying text”) instead of thinking about what they are writing.
 This is especially apparent in many indemnification clauses.